benyakirten/benyakir-writes/README.md

 > 10/1/2021: Adjusted some styles for media queries.
 Notably, reduced the font size for phones and made the expanded sidebar smaller.
 > 10/13/2021: Added Travis for CI
 > 10/23/2021: Added some memoization.
 A lot of extraneous stuff gets painted for reasons I'm not sure yet.
 I'll have to investigate.
-> 12/5/2021: Changed the sidebar to become just an icon on mobile when it's closed (to save screen space, inspired by me browsing elixirschool.com).
+> 12/5/2021 (pt.
+1): Changed the sidebar to become just an icon on mobile when it's closed (to save screen space, inspired by me browsing elixirschool.com).
 I also updated gatsby to v4.3, not of my volition but because my WP plugin stopped working.
+> 12/5/2021 (pt.
+2):  Added github action because Travis CI no longer wants to let me test for free.
+Also changed the SyntaxHighlighter unit test and now put in a timer to measure how long static generation for search indexing takes.